-

 The development of e-health, i.e., expanding e-prescription, extensive use of e-referral (from primary care to specialised care provider), implementation of the e-medical records system, will lead to the further growth of the telemedicine segment.

-In the short-term perspective, on 29 July 2022, Ukrainian Parliament adopted the law (draft law No. 7422) under which it is expressly stated that during martial law foreign physicians may be engaged in medical assistance in Ukraine, including via telemedicine, upon compliance with certain administrative conditions, which are nonetheless much simpler than those applicable under normal circumstances (such as a complicated process of recognition of a foreign diploma / medical practice license, etc.).
-The law awaits signature of the President and publication, so is not final yet.
-If adopted, it will provide a reliable legal ground and more clarity around engaging foreign healthcare professionals into helping Ukrainians during these unprecedented times.
+On 29 July 2022, Ukrainian Parliament adopted the law No. 2494-IX, under which it is expressly stated that during martial law foreign physicians may be engaged in medical assistance in Ukraine, including via telemedicine, upon compliance with certain administrative conditions, which are nonetheless much simpler than those applicable under normal circumstances (such as a complicated process of recognition of a foreign diploma / medical practice license, etc.).
+The law provided a reliable legal ground and more clarity around engaging foreign healthcare professionals into helping Ukrainians during these unprecedented times.